 Born in Marapé, I grew up in a crowded apartment with not enough money to chill, but a lot of hearts to build a life perspective, learning how to dance with my japanese mother and improving hadoukens with my black father.
 I was raised by many hands and lived between all kinds of people.
 Now those people live in me.

 Later on, media studies became a path to my chaotic and multidisciplinary voice.
 I was privileged to explore São Paulo as visual effects artist and internet content developer.
-Visual culture, structural racism and patriarchalism, XXI century feminism and more recently demystification of binarism are some of the themes that I choose to work recently.
+Visual culture, structural racism and patriarchalism, XXI century feminism and demystification of binarism are some of the themes that I choose to work.

 After the Covid19 Pandemic, I broke out the quarantine more conscious of what I am: half japanese, half black, non-binary, social aware, building my own perspective through the understanding of sensibilities awareness.

 E D U C A T I O N